informatics-isi-edu/iobox-win32/README.md

      encode.sha256, encode.schema and encode.table`.
    - **"handler": "templates"**: defines a template that will be used by **hatrac**.
      The Python dictionary is updated with the key `objname`.
+   - **"handler": "rules"**: defines a set of inner rules.
+An inner rule has a pattern that applies to the file name.
+     It inherits and extends the context (the metadata dictionary) from the caller rule.
+     It can contain any handler like the root rule.
+     Upon success, only the root rule will move the file to the **success** directory.
+     In our example, the inner rules are setting the `File_Type` based on the extension of the file.
    - **"handler": "ermrest"** with `"method": "POST"`.
 The `condition` specifies that the `id` got from the previous `GET` request must be `NULL` in order the `POST` request to be executed.
 The `colmap` specifies the columns that will be updated.
 The **warn_on_duplicates** parameter